antonio-ra/academic-kickstart/content/authors/admin/_index.md

     date_start: 2018-09-01
     date_end: 2022-03-01
     summary: |
-      Thesis on _covariate adjustment for indirect treatment comparisons_.
-Supervised by Prof Gianluca Baio and Prof Anna Heath in the Statistics for Health Economic Evaluation research group at the Department of Statistical Science.
+      Thesis on _covariate adjustment for indirect treatment comparisons_ in the absence of head-to-head trials and with limited individual patient data.
+Supervised by Prof Gianluca Baio and Prof Anna Heath (University of Toronto) in the Statistics for Health Economic Evaluation research group at the Department of Statistical Science.
     button:
       text: 'Read Thesis'
       url: 'https://discovery.ucl.ac.uk/id/eprint/10144848/1/Remiro%20Azocar__thesis_redacted_final.pdf'